martinstnv/digital-garden/_posts/2025-12-20-program-memory.md

 When a called function completes execution, it uses the stored return address to continue execution in the caller.

-> In summary, a function call works as follows: the caller first pushes the function arguments onto the stack in reverse order, after which the CALL instruction pushes the return address.
+In summary a function call works as follows: the caller first pushes the function arguments onto the stack in reverse order, after which the CALL instruction pushes the return address.
 Within the called function, the previous Frame Pointer is saved on the stack, a new Frame Pointer is established, and space is allocated for local variables.
 To return, the function restores the previous stack frame by resetting the Frame Pointer and then jumps back to the return address stored on the stack.